 - Eat-Fast-Eat: Here, you fast a whole day, once or twice a week.
 You can skip meals from breakfast to breakfast and in some similar way.

 - 16/8 technique: Here, you skip breakfast and eat every day only during a set 8 hours (let’s say, 1 pm to 9 pm).
+You fast for 16 hours till you reach the next period of eating.

 Choose the type of fasting that best suits your body type and has no adverse effects on your health.
 It’s best to consult your doctor or dietician before taking this particular journey.